pySELFI is a statistical software package which implements the Simulator Expansion for Likelihood-Free Inference (SELFI) algorithm.

 An article on the Aquila Consortium's website discusses SELFI (in particular in comparison to BOLFI).
 It is available here: Algorithms for likelihood-free cosmological data analysis.

-Key features
+Key features of pySELFI

 Current key features of pySELFI are:

-- implementation of the core "filter equations" of SELFI,
+• implementation of the core "filter equations" of SELFI,

-- support of different black-box simulators,
+• support of different black-box simulators,

-- input and output from simulation pools stored as hdf5 files,
+• input and output from simulation pools stored as hdf5 files,

-- optimisation of the prior hyperparameters for primordial power spectrum inference.
+• optimisation of the prior hyperparameters for primordial power spectrum inference,

 Reference

-To acknowledge the use of pySELFI in research papers, please cite its doi:10.5281/zenodo.3341588 (or for the latest version, see the badge above), as well as the paper Leclercq et al. (2019):
+To acknowledge the use of pySELFI in research papers, please cite its doi:10.5281/zenodo.3341588 (or for the latest version, see the badge above), as well as the papers Leclercq et al. (2019) and Leclercq (2022):